Omi-Patel/Omi-Patel/README.md

 <h1> Hi 👋, I'm Om Patel</h1>
 <h3>💫 About Me :</h3>

-🎓Currently, I am pursuing BE in the IT department.<br>✨A Passionate 💻 Web Developer and Code Enthusiast 💜 from India.<br>
+🎓Currently, I am pursuing BE in the IT department.<br>✨A Passionated 💻 Web Developer and Code Enthusiast 💜 from India.<br>
 🔭 I’m currently working on Frontend Development<br>🌱 I’m currently learning React<br>👨‍💻 All of my links are available at : https://linktr.ee/Om_Patel_07<br>
 📫 How to reach me : omipatel7113@gmail.com